You may know that colon polyps can lead to colon cancer, but you may not know what causes colon polyps. The answers may surprise you.

 Your body can have trouble digesting certain foods in ways that lead to the development of colon polyps.
 Bile and digestive juices may have trouble processing fatty foods, for example; byproducts of these foods can become lodged in the colon and lead to the growth of polyps there.

 Specifically, eating foods high in saturated fat, red meat such as beef and pork, and processed meat, including lunchmeat, bacon, sausage, and hot dogs can support the development of colon polyps.

 Research suggests that people who drink alcohol have a higher risk of developing colon polyps; other research suggests a link between cigarette smoking and colon polyps.

-A 2012 review of past studies also links obesity with the development of colon polyps.
+A 2012 review of past studies also link obesity with the development of colon polyps.
 It found that 22% of overweight and obese participants had colon polyps, and 19% of participants of normal weight had polyps in their colon.